georgevelasco/about_me/docs/product_container/Product_c.md

 <strong> The discovery</strong> - Word of mouth was the main driver for growth.
 Prioritizing features that fixed errors experienced by our frequent traveler cohort, created a positive CSAT score and word of mouth recommendations.

-<strong> The result</strong> - In 6 months, our portal transacted 10% of all company ticket exchanges, with an overall NPS improvement from 70 to 75%.
+<strong> The result</strong> - In 6 months, our portal transacted 10% of all company ticket exchanges, and improved NPS from 70 to 75%.

 </div>